inversion-api/inversion-engine/inversion-demos/README-JdbcNorthwindApiDemoMain.md

 demo and test specifically because it shows how Inversion can accommodate a broad range of database design patterns.

-@see Demo1SqlDbNorthwind.ddl for more details on the db
+@see JdbcNorthwindApiDemoMain.ddl for more details on the db
 @see https://github.com/inversion-api/inversion-engine for more information on building awesome APIs with Inversion